Adan0108/E-Commerce-with-Simple-Logic/README.md

-# E-Commerce-with-Simple-Logic
+# E-Commerce
-This is a E-Commerce project with simple logic before implement any external service like Redis
+This is a E-Commerce project with only simple logic and funcionality NO redis , aws , rabbitmq has implement here yet